-The outcome of the asset/liabilities review in 2018 resulted in notable asset mix changes in the SIPP.
-As a result, an interim asset mix was deployed to gradually transition the individual investment strategies to the new asset mix.
-The facilitation of an interim asset mix is provided for in the SIPP.
-Differences between the actual weights and policy targets are also expected to occur due to tactical decisions and market value fluctuations.
-The table below illustrates the actual and strategic asset mixes.
+The outcome of the strategic asset allocation review in 2022 resulted in a number of asset mix changes in the SIPP, the most notable being the elimination of Global Bonds and increase of Private Debt.
+Differences between the actual weights and policy targets are expected to occur due to tactical decisions and market value fluctuations.
+The table below illustrates the actual and strategic asset mixes as of December 31, 2022.

 As an important risk mitigation strategy, to reduce the volatility from the plan's holdings due to currency fluctuations, a portion of the foreign currency exposure is hedged.
-A significant component of the pension plan's assets is denominated in foreign currencies; as such, the impact of the currency overlay can be significant in periods of extreme market movements for the Canadian dollar.
+This is because a significant component of the pension plan's assets is denominated in foreign currencies; as such, the impact of the currency overlay can be significant in periods of extreme market movements for the Canadian dollar.

 Investment risk exposures are largely comprised of price, currency and interest rate risks, credit risk, and liquidity risk.
-These risk exposures as at December 31, 2021 (and steps taken to mitigate these risks) are provided in the audited financial statements of the pension plan and its accompanying notes.
+These risk exposures as at December 31, 2022 (and steps taken to mitigate these risks) are provided in the audited financial statements of the pension plan and its accompanying notes.